Guy Arnold

 In 1964, he travelled to Northern Rhodesia as an adviser to the leader of the United National Independence Party (UNIP), Kenneth Kaunda.
 He was regularly seen at regional UNIP offices in the yellow Packard car provided for him by Kaunda.
 During this period he met and stayed with Stewart Gore-Browne, later the subject of The Africa House by Christina Lamb; at the time Arnold was suffering from malaria which Gore-Brown treated with red wine.
-After independence in October 1964 and Kaunda's ascendancy as President, Arnold left the newly independent Zambia and drove from Lusaka to London in a newly acquired Land-rover, a journey of over 11,500 km; he was accompanied by Alan Leather who was finishing his stint with Voluntary Service Overseas (VSO).
-In London Arnold rented a flat in Seymour Place which was to become his home for the next 53 years, the Landrover parked outside until parking restrictions were introduced.
-His flat was directly above that of the photographer Deste who became a life long friend and colleague until her death in 1986.
+After independence in October 1964 and Kaunda's ascendancy as president, Arnold left the newly independent Zambia and drove from Lusaka to London in a newly acquired Land-rover, a journey of over 11,500 km; he was accompanied by Alan Leather who was finishing his stint with Voluntary Service Overseas (VSO).
+In London Arnold rented a flat in Seymour Place which was to become his home for the next 53 years, the Land Rover parked outside until parking restrictions were introduced.
+His flat was directly above that of the photographer Deste who became a lifelong friend and colleague until her death in 1986.

 Over the course of his career, he also worked with the Overseas Development Institute, created a National Youth Service in Zambia in the period before its independence in 1964, and was Director of the Africa Bureau (a non-governmental lobby group) from 1968 to 1972, as well as working as a consultant in the field.
 He was the author of more than 50 books including travelogues and educational books for children.

 He lectured and taught courses on international affairs for over thirty years, at the Workers’ Educational Association and the University of Surrey.

 While most government officials on both sides of the Atlantic have supported the Special Relationship between Britain and the United States, Arnold was a critic.
 In 2014, he described it as a "sickness in the body politic of Britain that needs to be flushed out."
-Instead he called for closer relationship with Europe and Russia so as to rid "itself of the US incubus."
+Instead he called for closer relationship with Europe and Russia so as to rid "itself of the US incubus".

-Guy Arnold died on 4 January 2020.
+Arnold died on 4 January 2020.